tvaskisalo/supercell-exercise-2023/README.md

 #### Exercise 2 benchmark analysis

-Due to the limited amount of threads, the speedup is difficult to analyse.
+Due to the limited amount of threads, the speedup is difficult to analyze.
 But with this data we could approximate the speedup to be close to linear, since the execution time is near-linearly decreasing when the thread count is increasing.
 The time to execute with four threads is consistantly roughly third of the time compared to executing on one thread.
 This is probably better when running on a system with more than four processing cores.
-Another trend that can be seen, which I already hypotized is that the execution time gets better when the amount of users increase.
+Another trend that can be seen, which I already hypotized is, that the execution time gets better when the amount of users increase.
 When comparing the execution time between input2 and input3, we can see that with multiple threads, the execution time is lower in input3, even though the input size is the same.
 This is due to the decrease in probabilty that threads have to wait for each other.
 If we would have only one user the execution time with 4 threads would be the same with one thread.
-But the point of concurrent systems is that they scale great when the input size is large and in this situation a user will not make that many requests each second, instead a lot of users make small requests, so this approach scales well with that.
+But the point of concurrent systems is that they scale great when the input size is large and in this situation a user will not make that many requests each second, instead many of users make small requests, so this approach scales well with that.